-- Certificate of Performance for each module successfully completed. - Diploma of Special Education Fundamentals for a participant who successfully completes the 4 modules below.
-The maximum time for finishing is 2 academic years.
+- Certificate of Performance for each module successfully completed. - Diploma of Special Education Fundamentals is granted to participants who complete all 4 training courses within a maximum period of two academic years.

 N.B.
 These are non-credit modules.
 They are separate from the regular bachelor's and master's degree programs offered at Haigazian University.